hero (2)

 About KI Pills

-The Canadian Nuclear Safety Commission (CNSC) — the federal agency that monitors the safe operation of nuclear stations — now requires that all homes and businesses within 10 km of a nuclear power station receive a supply of potassium iodide (KI) pills.
-The pills have been available free of charge at select pharmacies, but will now be sent by mail due to increased safety standards.
+The Canadian Nuclear Safety Commission (CNSC) — the federal agency that monitors the safe operation of nuclear stations — requires that all homes and businesses within 10 km of a nuclear power station maintain a supply of potassium iodide (KI) pills.
+The pills are available free of charge at select pharmacies.

 In the very unlikely event of a nuclear emergency and a release of radioactive iodine to the public, KI pills will help prevent the development of thyroid cancer, and are especially effective at safeguarding children's thyroid glands.
 It is important for each household to have a supply of these pills because they are most effective if taken just before or soon after exposure to radioactive iodine.